allan-lewis/allans-home-lab/docs/how-to.md

 - Before provisioning new Arch-based hosts in L2

 This target only produces image artifacts and does not create or modify any running infrastructure.

+## Building an Ubuntu VM Template (L1)

+The `l1-ubuntu-template` target builds a reusable Ubuntu VM template for Proxmox.
+It downloads an upstream Ubuntu cloud image, prepares it for cloud-init–based provisioning, uploads it to Proxmox, and records the result in versioned build metadata.

+### Usage

+    make l1-ubuntu-template

+### What `l1-ubuntu-template` Does

+Running `l1-ubuntu-template` performs the following steps:

+- Downloads the specified Ubuntu cloud image
+- Uploads the image to the configured Proxmox storage
+- Creates or updates a VM template configured for cloud-init
+- Applies template-level settings required for automated provisioning
+- Generates a GitHub-versioned manifest describing the build outputs
+- Optionally updates a stable manifest reference for downstream consumers

+The resulting template is intended to be consumed by L2 when provisioning Ubuntu-based hosts.

+### Outputs

+- A cloud-init–ready Ubuntu VM template in Proxmox
+- A versioned build manifest committed to the repository
+- A `stable` manifest reference pointing at the latest approved build (optional)

+### When to Run

+Run `l1-ubuntu-template`:

+- When introducing a new Ubuntu base image
+- After changing template or cloud-init configuration
+- When intentionally promoting a new template version to stable
+- Before provisioning new Ubuntu hosts in L2

+This target produces image and metadata artifacts only and does not provision or modify running hosts.